ouchitaikoproject/OuchiTaikoProject/README.md

 ---

-## **8: Calibration & Settings
+## 8: **Calibration & Settings**

 <div align="right"><sub><a href="#table-of-contents">↑ Back to Top</a></sub></div>

 ### ***<u>Complete this initial calibration before proceeding further</u>***

 Long-press **SELECT**  for approximately one second to enter setup mode.
 The controller, by default, will be in **SWITCH TATACON mode**.
 Visit the [Meloncolle Taiko Controller website](https://meloncolle.com/tatacon) and tap all four drum sensors and press all 14 navigation buttons.
-The button you press and the drum you tap on your controller shoudl also light up the same drum or button on the screen.
+The button you press and the drum you tap on your controller should also light up the same drum or button on the screen.

-By doing this, you're just ensuring that they are all wired correctly, registering properly, and in the correct location. *If you notice any automatic drum hits happening or you experience double its, don't worry—this is normal before initial threshold setup, and the calibration process below will fix it.*
+By doing this, you're just ensuring that they are all wired correctly, registering properly, and in the correct location. *If you notice any automatic drum hits happening or you experience double hits, don't worry—this is normal before initial threshold setup, and the calibration process below will fix it.*

 ### **<u>Basic Drum Hit Threshold Calibration</u>**